If you love ducklings, you’ll love the 13 colorful duck breeds available today!

 The males of this species are exceptionally breathtaking, with black and white plumage and a giant white spectacle around their eyes.

 The females are also lovely, with a more subdued color palette of gray, brown, and white.
-These colorful duck breeds make their homes in the Arctic tundra, where they build nests out of plants and feathers.
+These colorful duck breeds build their homes in the Arctic tundra, building nests from plants and feathers.

 In winter, they migrate south to coastal areas.
-They have been hunted for their meat, eggs, down feathers, and oils used in folk medicine as a treatment for skin conditions like psoriasis.
+They have been hunted for meat, eggs, down feathers, and oils used in folk medicine to treat skin conditions like psoriasis.

 Sadly, only 5% of the world’s population is left.
 However, these colorful duck breeds have been classified as a Species of Least Concern by the International Union for Conservation of Nature (IUCN) due to their ability to adapt easily to different habitats.